bshambaugh/rocket-parts/nose-cone/README.md

 An image of the vectorized plotted curve from the points is ogive-curve.png.

-An stl file of the nose cone (surface of revolution) is in Revolution_1.stl.
+A stl file of the nose cone (surface of revolution) is in Revolution_1.stl.

+CompleteNoseCone.step and CompleteNoseCone.stl includes a bulkhead along with the nose cone.
+This shape can be 3-D Printed.